 The 2020 national conventions for both the Democratic and Republican parties have been greatly curtailed and will be largely virtual due to COVID-19 concerns.

-PBS NewsHour plans to produce and broadcast live, primetime coverage of the in-person and virtual proceedings of the 2020 Democratic National Convention August 17 – 20, 2020 in Milwaukee, Wisconsin, and the 2020 Republican National Convention August 24 – 27, 2020, as details of the parties’ respective events take shape.
+PBS NewsHour will produce and broadcast live, primetime coverage (8-11 p.m. each night) of the in-person and virtual proceedings of the 2020 Democratic National Convention August 17 – 20, 2020 in Milwaukee, Wisconsin, and the 2020 Republican National Convention August 24 – 27, 2020.
+The Republicans announced the formal nomination of President Donald J. Trump will take place Monday, August 24 at 9 a.m. in Charlotte, NC.
+According to the RNC website, Monday’s convention proceedings will be attended by 336 delegates: six delegates from each state and territory.

 This special coverage, produced with funding by the Corporation for Public Broadcasting and PBS, will air on PBS stations nationwide and across PBS NewsHour’s and PBS’s digital platforms.